HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="custom_property_properties.sql"
 ) }}

-In preprocessors, color variables are often manipulated to generate color variations.
-However, in CSS color modification functions are merely an unimplemented draft.
+In preprocessors, color variables are often manipulated to generate color variations, such as different tints.
+However, in CSS [color modification functions](https://drafts.csswg.org/css-color-5/) are merely an unimplemented draft.
 Right now, the only way to generate new colors from variables is to use variables for individual components and plug them into color functions, such as `rgba()` and `hsla()`.
 However, fewer than 4% of mobile pages and 0.6% of desktop pages do that, indicating that the high usage of color variables is primarily to hold entire colors, with variations thereof being separate variables instead of dynamically generated.

 {{ figure_markup(
   image="custom-property-functions.png",